Youth Extended Seasons

-Colorado Parks and Wildlife now offers youths more opportunities than ever before to head into the field to harvest a big-game animal.
-One of the foremost goals at CPW is to expand youth opportunity and turn first-time hunters into lifelong sportsmen and women.
+Colorado Parks and Wildlife offers youth more opportunities than ever before to head into the field to harvest a big-game animal.
+One of the foremost goals at CPW is to expand youth opportunity and turn first-time hunters into lifelong sportspeople.
 Offering more chances at success builds the foundation of solid hunting skills and passes down the appreciation of the outdoor lifestyle we cherish.

-The former late-season elk hunts are now an extended season, giving youths a chance to harvest antlerless deer or elk throughout the rifle seasons, and doe pronghorn during December.
+The former late-season elk hunts are now an extended season, giving youths a chance to harvest antlerless deer or elk throughout the rifle seasons, and doe pronghorn during all December seasons in the state, as well as the season in units 9 and 191 that runs until Jan.
+31, 2023.

-Below are explanations and documents to help youths purchase a license and plan where to hunt during the extended season.
+Below are explanations and documents to help youth purchase a license and plan where to hunt during the extended season.

 Know the Basics

-To participate in the extended season, youths must first purchase a limited license for: antlerless deer, antlerless or either-sex elk or pronghorn.
-If the original license remains unfilled when the season ends, then the youth can hunt the same species during the extended season.
+To participate in the extended season, youth must first draw a limited license for: antlerless deer, or antlerless or either-sex elk or pronghorn.
+If the original license remains unfilled when the season ends, then the youth can hunt the same species during the extended season after they convert their original license to a female (antlerless) license.

-Limited licenses can be purchased through the draw, the leftover draw, vouchers, from the leftover list.
+Limited licenses can be purchased through the draw, the leftover draw, vouchers and/or from the leftover list.

 Elk and Deer

-The biggest changes allow youths to continue hunting deer or elk during an antlerless hunt in any regular rifle season, with a few exceptions.
-Youths may choose to hunt in multiple antlerless rifle hunts to take full advantage of the extended season.
+Youth can continue hunting deer or elk during an antlerless hunt in any regular rifle season, with a few exceptions.
+Youth may choose to hunt in multiple antlerless rifle hunts to take full advantage of the extended season.
 If a youth doesn’t harvest with the original license, they have the potential to continue hunting the first-rifle season, second-rifle season, third-rifle season and fourth-rifle season (as long as there are eligible hunts available) until they harvest an animal.

 Here’s how to get the most out of the extended season: